Managing Applets and Sending APDU Commands

 Run Configuration

 Run Configuration can be used to automate how commands are run.
-You can specify whether simulator shall be connected or re-connected and provide a list of commands to be executed.
+You can specify whether the Simulator shall be connected or re-connected and provide a list of commands to be executed.

-The Run Configuration has option to start simulator, inside eclipse, for you.
-This option can be disabled and just execute selected commands, the plugin will connect to an already running simulator.
-The running simulator must match the configuration done in selected device (ex.
-Sample_Device) for current project (Communication type, Port number and Config file).
+The Run Configuration has option to start the Simulator, inside Eclipse, for you.
+This option can be disabled to just execute selected commands, meaning that the Plug-in will connect to an already running Simulator.
+The running Simulator must match the configuration done in the selected Simulator (ex.
+Java_Card_Simulator_1) for the current project (Port number and GP ISD AND SCP03 Keys Config File).

 Managing HelloWorld sample

-These steps show you how to manage the HelloWorld sample.
+These steps show you how to manage the HelloWorld sample application.
 The Java Card Plug-in for Eclipse must already be installed.

 • Click the File menu, select Import >General > Projects from Folder or Archive, and select the applet directory from the HelloWorld project to import the HelloWorld Java Card project into your workspace.
 If the build doesn't start automatically, start it manually

-• Start the Sample_Device from Java Card View
+• Start the Java_Card_Simulator_1 from Java Card View

-• Right-click on the Sample_Device and press Start
+• Right-click on the Java_Card_Simulator_1 and press Start

-• If Connect command is not sent automatically, from the drop-down button within the console press Connect
+• From the drop-down button within the console, press Connect

 Note: